Ibrahimwuraola/Ibrahimwuraola/README.md

 - 👋 Hi, I’m @Ibrahimwuraola
-- 👀 I’m interested in Software Engineering and Data Science
+- 👀 I’m interested in AI-Engineer.
-- 🌱 I’m currently learning Frontend Development and Python for Data Analysis
 - 💞️ I’m looking to collaborate on exciting tech projects and open-source contributions
 - 📫 How to reach me: wuraolaibrahimadebayo@gmail.com [LinkedIn](https://www.linkedin.com/in/ibrahimadebayo-wuraola-098524343)
 - 😄 Pronouns: he/him